A Quantum Detectable Byzantine Agreement Protocol using only EPR pairs: The player EPRQDBA protocol

 \subsection{Entanglement verification phase}

 This phase is crucial because the entire protocol is based on entanglement.
 If entanglement is not guaranteed, then agreement cannot not be guaranteed either.
 Obviously, the verification process can lead to two dramatically different outcomes.
 If entanglement verification is successfully established, then the EPRQDBA protocol is certain to achieve agreement.
-If the verification fails, then proper distribution of entanglement was This could be attributed either to noisy quantum channels or insidious sabotage by an active adversary.
+Failure of verification implies absence of the necessary entanglement.
+This~could be attributed either to noisy quantum channels or insidious sabotage by an active adversary.
 Whatever the true reason is, the only viable solution is to abort the current execution of the protocol, and initiate the whole procedure again from scratch, after taking some corrective measures.

-Due to its paramount importance this phase has been extensively analyzed in the literature.
-The EPRQDBA protocol does not deviate from the sophisticated methods that have already been described in previous works, such as \cite{Fitzi2001}, \cite{Cabello2003}, \cite{Neigovzen2008}, \cite{Feng2019}, \cite{Qu2023}.

-Therefore, and in order to avoid unnecessary repetitions, we refer the reader to the previously cited bibliography for all the details necessary for the successful implementation of this phase.
+This phase is very important because if entanglement is broken, then agreement can't be guaranteed.
+For this reason, the entanglement verification phase has been extensively analyzed in the relative literature.
+The~EPRQDBA protocol adheres to the previously established methods that have been introduced in previous works, such as~\cite{Fitzi2001,Cabello2003,Neigovzen2008,Feng2019,Qu2023}.
+In order to avoid repeating well-known techniques, we refer the reader to the these papers that describe in detail the implementation of this phase.